jbferet/prospect/paper/paper.md

 # Example 1: running PROSPECT in forward mode

-Input parameters defined in Table \ref{table:1} are requiredto simulate leaf optical properties with PROSPECT.
+Input parameters listed in Table \ref{table:1} are required to simulate leaf optical properties with PROSPECT.
 Optical constants corresponding to specific absorption coefficients and leaf refractive index are identical for all leaves, and are defined over the